redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-2/README.md

-# Admin Training Setup - Stage 2
+# VM Setup - Stage 2

 Here are steps to generate the Stage 2 VM and DNS Docker image.